First Myth: The West has won because of its philosophy

 Second Myth: The West has won because it is democratic

 The European nations which spearheaded the expansion of Western power during the Age of Imperialism were not democratic.
 They were tyrannical regimes united under the banner of “one God and one monarch.”
 During the reign of Queen Isabella I and King Ferdinand II, Spain became Europe’s first imperialist empire.
-The political system in Spain was highly centralized, tyrannical, and militaristic.
-The minority communities which failed to accept the Catholic faith and prove their loyalty to the Spanish monarchs lost their property and were exiled or executed.
+The political system in Spain was centralized, tyrannical, and militaristic.
+The minority communities which refused to convert to Catholicism and prove their loyalty to the Spanish monarchs lost their property and were exiled or executed.

 Third Myth: The world is “the white man’s burden”

-Till the 1920s, the imperialist powers were convinced that it was their manifest destiny to civilize the world.
-Till the 1850s, the American swashbucklers used to brag that it was their manifest destiny to rule over the entire North America.
-In 1775 and 1812, the Americans tried to invade Canada.
+Till the 1850s, the American swashbucklers used to brag that it was their manifest destiny to rule North America.
+In 1775 and 1812, the Americans invaded Canada.
 Both invasions failed.
-When the imperialist powers went to Africa, they claimed that their aim was to bring civilization to this primitive continent, but their venture was all about capturing gold, diamonds, slaves, and land.
+When the Europeans went to Africa, they claimed that their aim was to bring civilization to this primitive continent, but their venture was about capturing gold, diamonds, slaves, and land.
 Till the twentieth century, the Dutch were arguing that South Africa was theirs since they were here first and they civilized this place.
+Till the 1920s, the imperialist powers were convinced that it was their manifest destiny to civilize the world.